“In December, I want to look back at the year and answer two questions: 1. how did we do? and 2. what do we want to do better next year?”

 “I actually have this dream of taking December off completely and making a book of all the best things we made that year – blog posts, photos, new courses, features added, even code commits… something like an archive of what we did in our business that year.”

 This year, we tried the idea out.
 We set aside a week on the calendar to talk and run reports.
 It ended up taking two weeks.
-We met daily, talking for a couple hours each time, covering accomplishments in 2014 and what we hope to do in 2015.
+We met daily, talking for a couple hours each time, covering accomplishments of the past year and what we hope to do in the upcoming year.
 In the process, we discovered key insights about our customers, grew as a team and made huge decisions.

 This process directly contrasts what most entrepreneurs do for their yearly review: nothing.
 Many of us are solopreneurs, already too busy to set time aside for reviewing what we did this year.
 Others simply don’t see the point.

 Most entrepreneurs like you and me simply don’t review our past work and we’re leaving money on the table.
 There’s a simple process every small business and founder should follow to review the past year and plan the next year.
 There’s simply so much to glean from this process, and I’m asking you to start today if you’ve never done it before.

 In the rest of this post I share this foundational review and plan process.
 It’ll be productive, informative and exciting.
 Most importantly, you’ll discover a clear picture for how to kick off the new year with a bang.